 After that, drying them is a piece of cake.

-To dry mint in a food dehydrator, set the temperature to 95 degrees F. Every couple of hours, check and make sure they're not drying out too much.
+set the temperature to 95 degrees F. Make sure to spread them out on a dehydrator tray in a single layer.
+Every couple of hours, check and make sure they're not drying out too much.

 Remove one of them from the tray and break off a little piece of it with your fingers (don't worry if they're dry enough yet).